 As part of the process to set up a securitization program for euro-denominated trade receivables in the second quarter of 2010 (as described in Note 26.A), which was renewed on March 30, 2015 for a maximum period of five years, Nexans granted a joint and several guarantee to the arranging bank.
-This guarantee covers (i) the payment obligations of the two Nexans subsidiaries selling the receivables under the programs concerned and (ii) the consequences that could arise if any of the receivables sales under the programs were rendered invalid, in the event that insolvency proceedings were initiated against either of the two subsidiaries selling the receivables.
+Following an amendment to the program in May 2017, this guarantee covers (i) the payment obligations of the Nexans subsidiary selling the receivables under the program and (ii) the consequences that could arise if any of the receivables sales under the program were rendered invalid, notably in the event that insolvency proceedings were initiated against the subsidiary selling the receivables.

-At December 31, 2016, the Group considered the probability of the bank calling on this guarantee to be very low.
+At December 31, 2017, the Group considered the probability of the bank calling on this guarantee to be very low.

-At the year-end, this joint and several guarantee was valued at 39 million euros for the portion covering the subsidiaries' payment obligations and 155 million euros for the portion covering invalid receivables sales.
-It had a minimum residual term of more than 12 months at December 31, 2016 and an actual term that varies depending on the seller and type of obligation concerned.
+At the year-end, this joint and several guarantee was valued at 24 million euros for the portion covering the subsidiary's payment obligations and 95 million euros for the portion covering invalid receivables sales.
+It had a minimum residual term of more than 12 months at December 31, 2017 and an actual term that varies depending on the seller and type of obligation concerned.